Dynatrace/dynatrace-otel-collector/deploy/bindplane-poc/README.md

 **You must manually assign the agent to the fleet in the BindPlane UI:**

-1. Go to **Agents** — find the connected agent
+1. Go to **Agents** — find the connected agent and assign it to the fleet you created
 2. The agent should now appear in the fleet and receive the configuration

 ### 3d.
 Roll Out Configuration

 Once the agent is in the fleet:

 1. Go to the Fleet page
 2. Click **Roll out** on the configuration
 3. The supervisor will receive the config, start the collector, and report "Everything is ready"

-> **Key limitation:** BindPlane injects its own components (`bindplane` extension,
-> `snapshotprocessor`, `throughputmeasurementprocessor`, `metricstransformprocessor`)
-> into every generated configuration.
-If the collector binary doesn't include these
-> components, BindPlane will block the rollout with an "Unavailable Components" error.
-> This is why we added them to `manifest.yaml`.

 ## Step 4: Verify the Collector is Running